EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

 We now search for the points where the signal flips in terms of the maxmimum and minimum derivatives of the digitized signal.
 This can be done with some quick `numpy`.
-It's still a dangerous ("dangerous", it's a banana) operation which could amplify noise.
+It's still a dangerous (quote: "dangerous", it's a banana) operation which could amplify noise.
 One option in the future would be to smooth the profile line prior to taking the derivative.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}